Conversations With.... Mari de Monte

 "Because New York is the best god damn city in the world."

 ••Where would you spend all your time if you could?

 "I would travel more if I could.
 If I could spend all my time on a train or boat on the way to something else.
 Or at my favorite seat at my favorite local bar, Black Rabbit"

 "Travel more, talk more, push myself more, to pick my happiness more."

-what is a one last piece of advice you want to give to the person reading this!?
+What is a one last piece of advice you want to give to the readers!?